toluaina/toluaina.github.io/docs/tutorial/transform-nodes.md

 ### `mapping`

-You can specify the data type for an Elasticsearch field in the schema.
+You can specify the data type for an Elasticsearch/Opensearch field in the schema.

 You can find the list of supported data types [here](https://www.elastic.co/guide/en/elasticsearch/reference/current/sql-data-types.html)